Welcome from Timothy Pilgrim, Montana native, Pacific Northwest poet and scholar of mass communications.

 Larum is also author of a book of poems, Leaving Montana and a memoir, A Longtime Gone — all available at Walking 3BarT Press.

-Second Rising, the story, a YouTube video by Stephen Howie and Maria McLeod, offers a compelling visual introduction to the novel.
+Second Rising, the story, a YouTube video by Stephen Howie and Maria McLeod, offers a compelling visual introduction to the novel and is linked at CairnShadow.com.

 Dale’s informative, and often humorous, essays are found at Present Imperfect in the blog section of her website.